 These condensed consolidated interim financial statements (the "financial statements") have been prepared assuming the Company will continue on a going concern basis, or that it will continue to realize its assets and meet its obligations in the normal course of business.
-The Company has incurred losses since inception and has an accumulated operating deficit of \$49,938,571 at January 31, 2022 (October 31, 2021 - \$46,144,788).
-For the three months ended January 31, 2022, the Company had a net loss of \$3,793,783 (2020 - \$4,549,058) and working capital of \$6,032,189 (October 31, 2021 - \$7,434,048).
+The Company has incurred losses since inception and has an accumulated operating deficit of \$58,398,454 at July 31, 2022 (October 31, 2021 - \$46,144,788).
+For the nine months ended July 31, 2022, the Company had a net loss of \$12,253,666 (2021 - \$20,077,945) and working capital of \$2,625,693 (October 31, 2021 - \$7,434,048).
 The ability of the Company to continue as a going concern depends upon its ability to develop profitable operations and to continue to raise adequate equity and/or debt financing to fund its exploration and administrative expenses.
 To date, the Company has not earned operating revenue.

-The Company is uncertain that it can raise capital to meet its obligations, fund operations, or advance its mineral projects, in which case the Company may be unable to meet its obligations.
-Should the Company be unable to realize on its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded in the condensed consolidated interim statements of financial position.
+The Company is uncertain that it can raise capital to meet its obligations, fund operations or advance its mineral projects.
+Should the Company be unable to realize on its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded in the financial statements.
 Failure to maintain the support of creditors and raise capital will cause the Company to curtail operations and the Company's ability to continue as a going concern will be impaired.
 The outcome of these matters cannot be predicted at this time.
 These financial statements contain no adjustments that would likely become necessary should the Company become unable to continue as a going concern.